 Dry Mouth Is a Serious Problem

-Home Remedies for Dry Mouth & Throat
+Home Remedies for a Dry Mouth & Throat

 There are many things you can do at home to stimulate the flow of saliva and make your dry mouth and throat feel better.
 Drinking enough water throughout the day can help keep your mouth moist, as can humidifying your house.
-Chewing sugar-free gum or sucking on sugar-free candies can also help stimulate your saliva.
+Chewing sugar-free gum or sucking on sugar-free sweets can also help stimulate your saliva.
 It's important to choose sugar-free options or else you may develop tooth decay.

 Medications Are Available

 Home remedies aren't always enough.
 However, if this is the case, your dentist can help you.
 Dentists can recommend products like artificial saliva that moisten your mouth.
 Artificial saliva is often a spray or gel that you apply to your mouth whenever it feels dry.
 Your dentist can also give you a prescription for pills that stimulate the flow of saliva.